 Favorite Quote: “As you grow older, you will discover that you have two hands: one for helping yourself, the other for helping others.” ― Sam Levenson

 What brought you to Coalition work: Hudson County has been my home my entire life.
 I have a lot of love and care for this community being that I have lived in the same town my entire life and a majority of my family also reside in Hudson County.
 During undergrad, I had the opportunity to intern for a rehabilitation facility or prevention agency.
 After working in a pharmacy for almost eight years and being a pharmacy technician for five years, I decided that I no longer had much interest in solely the treatment of disease, but rather focus on prevention efforts.
 My internship changed my perspective and really made me understand how important prevention and upstream action is.
 I want to help create a community where our youth are protected.

 Educational Background: I obtained my undergraduate degrees from William Paterson University of New Jersey in Public Health & Psychology.
 I conducted research as an undergrad and have been published in research journals.
-I am in the process of going to graduate school to obtain my PharmD in order to focus on prevention efforts.
+I am in the process of going to graduate school to obtain my MPH in Biostatistics & Epidemiology.

 Fun Fact: Outside of work and school, I still try to learn as much as possible, such as learning how to speak a new language.
 I enjoy traveling, riding my bike, longboarding, and spending time outdoors as well as spending time with my family and dog, Cookie.